livMatS/dtool-lookup-gui/README.rst

 Quick start
 -----------

-Just download the pre-packaged binaries of the `latest release`_ and follow the `quick start guide`_ to get started.
+Just download the pre-packaged binaries of the `latest release`_.

 If the binaries won't run out-of-the-box on your system, continue below.